zenfish/d3ck/dox/solo.md

 password with someone else, you can both login to the same d3ck and use its video capabilities.

+The short version:

+    login

+    pull down the video menu at the top and select Test/Host Local Video

+    grant camera permissions

+    login to the d3ck with the same or another browser, on the same or another computer

+    Select the Connect local d3ck option

+    grant camera permissions

+    Confidential video conferencing will fire up

+The longer one follows....

 Upon logging into your d3ck, you'll see something like a blank screen - at the top on the right-hand side there's a little video icon: